tnebooks/12th-physics/content.en/docs/electronics-and-communication/_index.md

 ## Applications

-ApplicationsThe photodiodes are used in- alarm system- count items on a conveyor belt- photoconductors- compact disc players, smoke detectors- medical applications such as detectors for computed tomography etc.
+ApplicationsThe photodiodes are used in- alarm system count items on a conveyor belt photoconductors compact disc players, smoke detectors medical applications such as detectors for computed tomography etc.

 ## iii) Solar cell